RICKSANCHEZ29/ywcc307_team2/README.md

-Your team has been engaged by one of the largest thinktanks to help propose policy suggestions to help minimize the potential negative impact of bias, illegal use of data, and copyright protection.
+Your team has been engaged by one of the largest thinktanks to help propose policy suggestions to help minimize the potential negative impact of bias, illegal use of data, and copyright protection.</pre>

 ## Table of Contents